Stuart Forster discusses Durham Miners’ Gala photography.

 Photography of the speakers

-Many of the attendees at the Durham Miners’ Gala are there primarily to listen to the speeches politicians and trade union leaders.
+Many of the attendees at the Durham Miners’ Gala are there primarily to listen to the speeches by politicians and trade union leaders.
 This year the film director Ken Loach joined the likes of Ken McCluskey, the General Secretary of the union Unite, and Jeremy Corbyn, the Labour Party leader, on the podium.

 The most emotional speech was that by Matt Wrack, the General Secretary of the Fire Brigades’ Union, who spoke about the impact of working during the Grenfell Fire on the members of his union.